musman-uk/portfolio/independent-projects/quality-assurance-checkpoint/README.md

 The fixed version introduces a `None` default and creates a new list inside the function when needed.
 This ensures that each call starts fresh unless an explicit list is provided.
 The associated tests confirm that the function behaves correctly in both scenarios: starting fresh each time and appending to an existing list when passed.

 This example demonstrates how language specific features can introduce bugs that are not obvious at first glance.
 It also shows the importance of tests in making such behaviour visible.
 Without tests, the accumulation of log messages might not be noticed until it causes incorrect results in production.
+By contrasting this more complex bug with the simpler loop error, the project shows how quality assurance applies across different levels of difficulty.

   [Buggy Script](https://github.com/musman-uk/portfolio/blob/main/independent-projects/quality-assurance-checkpoint/examples/example_2_mutable_default_argument/buggy_script.py)
   [Fixed Script](https://github.com/musman-uk/portfolio/blob/main/independent-projects/quality-assurance-checkpoint/examples/example_2_mutable_default_argument/fixed_script.py)